suzannejmatthews/PDC-Unplugged/content/activities/FindSmallestCard.md

 Another parallel algorithm can be demonstrated (Valiant1975).
 To find the minimum of _n_ numbers (or _n_ cards with unique numbers) employ _n<sup>2</sup>_ processors.

 The case for _n_ = 4 is illustrated below.
 Arrange the students into a 4 x 4 grid.
 The students along the diagonal are each handed a card.
-To do this activity with playing cards, we recommend that oversized cards are used, or that numbers are written on a large piece of paper (front and back).
+To do this activity with playing cards, we recommend that over-sized cards are used, or that numbers are written on a large piece of paper (front and back).
 In the example shown below (taken from Bachelis1994), the numbers 5, 1, 9 and 8 are employed.
 The initial grid is shown.

 ```text